exasol/public-knowledgebase/Environment-Management/exasol-community-edition-enable-internet-access-using-vmware.md

 # Exasol Community Edition: Enable Internet Access using Vmware
 ## Background

-In some use cases, you may want to enable internet access for your community edition so that you can load publicly accessible data sets, for example.
-This article will show you how to do this using VMWare.
+Sometimes, you may want to enable internet access for your Community Edition, for example to load publicly accessible data sets.
+This article shows how to do this using VMWare.
 A [similar article](https://community.exasol.com/t5/database-features/enable-internet-access-for-exasol-community-edition/ta-p/1439) exists already for Virtualbox.

 ## Prerequisites